Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 \subsubsection{$K$-Factor Variation}

 In Figure~\ref{fig:kfactors} we show the FER measurement results for different $K$-factors with an RMS delay spread of $82\,\text{ns}$ and a Doppler bandwidth of $500\,\text{Hz}$.
 The highest FER is obtained for the NLOS condition \cite{Bernado15}.
 Increasing the $K$-factor, the LOS component becomes more dominant.
 This results in lower probability of deep fades.
-Therefore, the FER decreases with higher $K$-factor, as we see in Figure~\ref{fig:kfactors}. \Figure[!h]()[width=0.95\columnwidth]{kfactors_SNR2_inc.eps} {Measurement results of FER vs. SNR using an exponential PDP with $K$-factors $K\in\{-\infty,10,15,20\}\,\text{dB}$, RMS delay spread of $82\,\text{ns}$ and Doppler bandwidth $f_\text{Dmax}= 100\,\text{Hz}$, having $f_{\text{LOS}} = 0\,\text{Hz}$. }
+Therefore, the FER decreases with higher $K$-factor, as we see in Figure~\ref{fig:kfactors}.